AlgyJr/ios_guides/Understanding-Swift.md

 Closures can capture and store references to any constants and variables from the context in which they are defined.
 This is known as "closing" over those constants and variables.
 Swift handles all of the memory management of capturing for you.

-Here’s an example of a function called makeIncrementer, which contains a nested function called incrementer.
-The nested incrementer() function captures two values, runningTotal and amount, from its surrounding context.
-After capturing these values, incrementer is returned by makeIncrementer as a closure that increments runningTotal by amount each time it is called.
+Here’s an example of a function called `makeIncrementer`, which contains a nested function called `incrementer`.
+The nested `incrementer()` function captures two values, `runningTotal` and `amount`, from its surrounding context.
+After capturing these values, `incrementer` is returned by `makeIncrementer` as a closure that increments `runningTotal` by amount each time it is called.

 ```swift
 func makeIncrementer(forIncrement amount: Int) -> () -> Int {